-On Saturday, April 25th 2015, William and Mary’s Sadler Center was graced with the presence of local Taiji and Qigong masters for the annual “World Tai Qi and Qigong Day.”
+On Saturday, April 25th 2015, William & Mary’s Sadler Center was graced with the presence of local Taiji and Qigong masters for the annual “World Tai Qi and Qigong Day.”
 Each year since 1999, members of the Williamsburg community have gathered at this event to celebrate the revered methods of ancient Chinese meditation.
 This year, the community performances and workshops demonstrated incredible quality and impressed all attendees, who walked away feeling more relaxed and balanced than ever before.

 Taiji and Qigong are ancient forms of Chinese meditation.
 Both share similarities, such as their numerous health benefits, but they are far from the same thing.
 Qigong literally translates as “work energy”-- it involves visualization, mental exercise, and gentle, rhythmic body movements that aim to bring in clean qi and push out stale qi.
 The exercise is rooted in Chinese medicine and has been practiced in China for thousands of years.